 ILFORD Sportsmaster Manumatic; 1962

-The Ilford Sportsmaster Manumatic offers fully automatic operation or manual, the latter aided by readings from the built-in selenium exposure meter shown in the top of the viewfinder.
+The Ilford Sportsmaster Manumatic offers shutter priority automatic operation or full manual control, the latter aided by readings from the built-in selenium cell exposure meter, with readings visible in the top of the viewfinder.
 The ProntorMatic shutter offers speeds of 1/30, 1/60, 1/125, 1250, 1/500 & B. It is X flash synchronised.
 There is no delayed action.
-The lens is a 4-element Ysarex, f2.8, 45mm.
+The lens is a 4-element Ysarex, f2.8, 45mm, with stops to f22.
+Focussing is from 3feet to infinity.
+There are also three click-stop zone focussing positions for close-up, middle distance and distant shots.

-The left hand badge reads "ILFORD MADE IN WESTERN GERMANY" while the right hand badge reads "SM", which is believed stands for Sportsmaster Manumatic.
+The left hand badge reads "ILFORD MADE IN WESTERN GERMANY" while the right hand badge reads "SM", which presumably stands for Sportsmaster Manumatic.

 The picture above is the Sportsmaster Manumatic as it appeared when first launched.
 Note the extended rewind crank, as appeared on other models only later in their development.